Chef

 In Alberta, food safety courses are offered by:

-For a listing of approved food safety training options, check Alberta Health's Recognized food safety courses in Alberta list [pdf] or contact 780-427-7164.
+For a listing of approved food safety training options, check Alberta Health's Recognized food safety courses in Alberta list [pdf] or call 780-427-7164.

-The Government of Alberta awards a Food Sanitation and Hygiene Certification to those who complete approved training and achieve at least 70% on a provincial exam.
+The Government of Alberta awards Food Sanitation and Hygiene Certification to those who complete approved training and achieve at least 70% on a provincial exam.
 Food facilities generally must employ at least 1 person who is certified.
 Where 6 or more people are working on site, at least 1 person present must be certified.
 Where fewer people are working on site, the certified person may be absent.

 In addition to technical training, chefs usually require 3 to 6 years of experience in commercial food preparation.
 Some chefs work internationally to build their resume in foreign cuisines or to gain experience with a celebrity chef in major cities around the world.